MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-servlet-application-to-azure-spring-cloud.md

 ---
 title: Migrate servlet applications to Azure Spring Cloud
-description: This guide describes what you should be aware of when you want to migrate an existing servlet application to Azure Spring Cloud
+description: This guide describes what you should be aware of when you want to migrate an existing Tomcat application to Azure Spring Cloud
 author: yevster
 ms.author: yebronsh
 ms.topic: conceptual
 ms.date: 6/16/2020
 ---

-# Migrate Servlet Application to Azure Spring Cloud
+# Migrate Tomcat Application to Azure Spring Cloud

 ## Pre-Migration